AbhishekSingl/NER_Bidirectional_LSTM/README.md

 Used Tensorflow 2.0

 ## You will find two implementations in script folder:
-* Trained own embedding matrix
+* Learning own embedding matrix
 * Used GloVe pre-trained embedding vectors

 Accuracy: 98.73%